merely-useful/py-rse/chapters/chapter-abstracts.md

 ## 12. Handling errors

-People will misunderstand how to use our programs, and we should therefore plan from the start to detect and handle errors.
+People will misunderstand how to use programs, so software authors should plan from the start to detect and handle errors.
-Something that goes wrong while a program is running is sometimes referred to as an exception from normal behavior.
+Something that goes wrong while a program is running is referred to as an exception from normal behavior.
+When an exception is raised it can be caught and handled via `try`/`except` blocks.
+Python organizes its standard exceptions in a hierarchy so that programs can catch and handle them selectively.
 Generally speaking,
-we distinguish between two types of errors/exceptions.
+there is distinction between two types of errors/exceptions.
-Internal errors are mistakes in the program itself, such as calling a function with None instead of a list.
+Internal errors are mistakes in the program itself, such as calling a function with `None` instead of a list.
 External errors are usually caused by interactions between the program and the outside world: a user may mis-type a filename, the network might be down, and so on.
+Error messages should be written so that they are informative to users of the program, and point to what can be done to fix the issue at hands.
+To report on program activity such as errors a proper logging framework should be used rather than `print` statements.
+This facilitates separating logging messages into various levels according to their severity.

 ## 13. Tracking Provenance